Measuring the influence of beliefs in belief networks: Motivating example

 Support for regime principles in democratic societies is primarily reflected in satisfaction with democracy, which is often viewed as one of the most important elements for the success of a democratic system to implement effective public policies \citep{changMediaUseSatisfaction2018,desimoneExpectationsFutureEconomic2021} and important element of political health of democratic society \citep{claassenDoesPublicSupport2020,valgardssonWhatSatisfactionDemocracy2021}.
 Satisfaction with democracy has a close relationship with various political performance evaluations which rely on regime's record of policy outputs or outcomes \citep{norrisDoesDemocraticSatisfaction2012a,kollnWhatExplainsDynamics2021}.
 In order to differentiate between different principles of democratic regimes, we also include several measures related to the intrinsic quality of democratic governance \citep{andrainPoliticalDemocracyTrust2006} such as beliefs related to issue of giving voice to citizens, which is a measure of government responsiveness \citep{sarisAlternativeMeasurementProcedures2009}, and beliefs related to transparency, fairness and impartiality of political procedures.

 Finally, support for political actors will be operationalised as trust in politicians and political parties.
 Taken together, mentioned beliefs will be the constitutive elements of belief networks, which will be used as an example for measuring the influence of specific beliefs.
-Given the evidence that relationship between constructs such as trust and satisfaction with government is reciprocal and dependent on other beliefs related to the regime performance \citep{vanryzinPiecesPuzzleLinking2007,weberTrustPoliticiansSatisfaction2017}, belief network estimation and analysis will enable us to analyze the structure, consistency, attention and influential beliefs which give rise to the macrostate of the network which can be defined as a general attitude towards the regime.

 To produce a more fine-grained analysis, we will consider belief networks of different groups of European citizens.
 Since we seek to establish the link between the influence of beliefs in belief networks and the formal properties of belief networks (temperature and energy), we will consider belief networks of groups for which we expect different levels of these properties.
 Therefore, we will divide our sample into subsamples based on: ideological position of the respondent, interest in politics, and the average time spent following news about politics.